To quality, you must:

 - Register in our on-line career and internship database - StocktonWorks: Follow the link www.stockton.edu/stocktonworks

 - Select “Business” as a major and area of study.

 - Write, polish, (and then post) your resume.
-Career Center approval is required of full access to post and apply for internships.
+Career Education & Development approval is required of full access to post and apply for internships.

-- Take advantage of one-on-one help through the Career Center located in the Campus Center, CC-104.
+- Take advantage of one-on-one help through Career Education & Development located in the Campus Center, CC-104.